Heedeok/3dod_zedm/README.md

-# ZED api for capturing and recording images and depth.
+# 3D object detection through ZED api for capturing and recording images and depth.

-This repo provides a implementation of ZED mini api
+This repo provides a implementation of ZED mini image processing and object detection algo(basic).

 ## Usage